tpimpinela/your-adidas-team/README.md

 # About the application

 "Your adidas team" is a React application where a user can create their own footbal team selecting players from the different national teams of the 2022 football world cup.
-The app is deployed [here](https://tpimpinela-your-adidas-team.netlify.app/).
+The app is deployed <a href="https://tpimpinela-your-adidas-team.netlify.app/" target="_blank">here</a>.

 # About the code